Some effective estimates for Andr\'e-Oort in $Y(1)^n$: Introduction

 \subsection{Acknowledgements}

-I would like to express my gratitude to Jonathan Pila for discussions regarding effectivity issues surrounding Andr\'e-Oort, and in particular for pointing me in the direction of Tatuzawa's result; and to Elon Lindenstrauss for suggesting Duke's equidistribution result as a potential remedy for the compactness condition in my paper \cite{me:noetherian-pw}.
+I would like to express my gratitude to Jonathan Pila for discussions regarding effectivity issues surrounding Andr\'e-Oort, and in particular for pointing me in the direction of Tatuzawa's result; to Elon Lindenstrauss for suggesting Duke's equidistribution result as a potential remedy for the compactness condition in my paper \cite{me:noetherian-pw}; and to Gabriel Dill and the anonymous referee for some corrections and suggestions on the initial version of the manuscript.
+I also thank the Tokyo Institute of Technology for their hospitality during a visit in which some of this work was carried out.